pkage/ds/README.md

 git-hook-pre-commit = ["lint"]
 ```

 You can install the git hooks by running `ds` with the `--sync-git-hooks` parameter.
-Please note that if you have any tasks with the naming convention above, all other git hooks will be deleted and replaced with the exact set in your task definition. `ds` will warn you if the hooks in your configuration are out of sync with the ones in your directory.
+Please note that all other git hooks will be deleted and replaced with the exact set in your task definition. `ds` will warn you if the hooks in your configuration are out of sync with the ones in your directory.

 ## Not Supported: `call` Tasks